Setup with Turborepo

 Open a terminal at the root of the solution's workspace (the root of the repository) and install the following packages:

-pnpm add -D @workleap/eslint-plugin eslint typescript @typescript-eslint/parser turbo
+pnpm add -D @workleap/eslint-configs @eslint/js @typescript-eslint/parser @types/node eslint typescript-eslint turbo

 # Configure Turborepo